lukeed/pwa/readme.md

   _Includes a plugin system that allows for easy, fine-grain control of your configuration... when needed._

 * **Feature Rich**<br>
-  _Supports Babel, Bublé, Browserlist, TypeScript, PostCSS, ESLint, Prettier, and Service Workers out of the box!_
+  _Supports Babel, Bublé, Browserslist, TypeScript, PostCSS, ESLint, Prettier, and Service Workers out of the box!_

 * **Instant Prototyping**<br>
   _Quickly scaffold new projects with your preferred view library and toolkit.<br>Kick it off with a perfect Lighthouse score!_